Updated 23 August 2026 · 131 new leads in the last 30 days

 Single Storey Rear Extension

-Construction of a single storey rear wrap around extension and associated works.
+Construction of a single storey rear extension with dual pitched roof and installation of a skylight.

 Greater London